waldur/ansible-waldur-generator/README.md

 ### 2. The `crud` Plugin

--   **Purpose:** For managing resources with **simple, direct, synchronous** API calls.
-This is ideal for foundational resources like customers or projects that have distinct `create`, `list`, and `destroy` endpoints and do not involve a complex provisioning process.
+-   **Purpose:** For managing the full lifecycle of resources with **simple, direct, synchronous** API calls.
+This is ideal for resources that have distinct `create`, `list`, `update`, and `destroy` endpoints.
+The plugin supports both top-level resources (like projects) and nested resources (like security groups under a tenant).

 -   **Workflow:**
     -   **`state: present`**:
         1. Calls the `list` operation to check if a resource with the given name already exists.
-        2. If it does not exist, it calls the `create` operation. `resolvers` are used to convert any foreign key names (e.g., a customer name) into the required API URLs.
+        2. If it **does not exist**, it calls the `create` operation. `resolvers` and `path_param_maps` are used to convert parent resource names into the required API URLs or path UUIDs.
-        3. If it exists, it does nothing.
+        3. If it **does exist**, it checks for changes:
+            -   It compares values for parameters listed in `update_config.fields` and sends a `PATCH` request via the `update` operation if any have changed.
+            -   It checks if any parameters for special `update_config.actions` are provided and calls their respective `POST` operations.
     -   **`state: absent`**:
         1. Calls the `list` operation to find the resource.
         2. If it exists, it calls the `destroy` operation to remove it.